 There's more good news as the Casio Smart Outdoor Watch WSD-F10 is waterproof up to 50 metres.
 The Mission by Nixon comes with a 10ATM waterproof rating so you can go swimming with it up to 100 metres giving it the highest waterproof rating of any Android Wear watch so far.

-While we still await Fitbit's first waterproof fitness tracker, Garmin has already made sure its trackers can be taken in the pool.
-The Vivosmart HR as well as the soon to be released Vivoactive HR and the newly announced Vivomove are all waterproof up to 5 ATM, which means you can go swimming with it at up to 50 metres depth like you can with Pebble smartwatches.
+Garmin has made sure pretty much all of its trackers can be taken in the pool.
+The Vivosmart HR+ as well as the Vivoactive HR and the newly announced Vivomove are all waterproof up to 5 ATM, which means you can go swimming with it at up to 50 metres depth like you can with Pebble smartwatches.
 It also means you can wear it in the shower.
 You can also include Garmin's latest Forerunner smart running watches, which come with the same 5 ATM waterproofing.

 When we spoke to Jawbone last year, it said a waterproof Jawbone tracker was still in the works.
 For now though, none of its trackers are suitable for swimming or jumping in the bath with one despite the 5ATM water resistant rating on the UP2, UP3, UP4 and older models.
 It does do a bit better than Fitbit in that it does offer a shower-resistant design that's also rain, splash and sweat proof too.
 Saunas and steam rooms are off limits too though.